Looking south-east over the Silver Wattles

 THE LAUNCESTON NATURALIST

-The Club's bi-monthly newsletter is given to every member and has information on future Club meetings, field trips and activities as well as outside events of interest to members.
+The Club's bi-monthly newsletter is available to every member and has information on future Club meetings, field trips and activities as well as outside events of interest to members.
 There is also a write up of previous meetings and activities attended by the Club as well as members' articles on various aspects of nature.

-Current newsletter December 2009/January 2010 (193 Kb PDF)
+Current newsletter February/March 2023 (1523 Kb PDF)

 For previous newsletters visit our newsletter archive